KnowEnG/quickstart-demos/pipeline_readmes/README-SC.md

 This file contains a description of the different output files of the sample clustering (SC) pipeline.
-The downloaded zip archive will contain up to nine other files for users to further examine and understand their results.
+The downloaded zip archive will contain up to eleven other files for users to further examine and understand their results.
 These other files are:

 #### Results Files
 - A) sample_labels_by_cluster.txt - Sample Cluster Assignment File